Scriber Creek Trail Improvements

 To reduce and solve these problems this project will:

-- Elevate the trail to ease trail flooding
+- Elevate the trail over wetland and streams to ease trail flooding

 - Increase the width of the trail to 10-12 feet with 2-foot shoulders

-- Re-aligning the trail to allow for wider turns
+- Re-align the trail to allow for wider turns

 Boardwalk decking, made of pervious fiberglass grating, will be used when crossing Scriber Creek and the associated wetland complex.
 This grating allows filtered sunlight and precipitation to reach the ground.

-Design, construction documents, and permitting is currently funded by a Pedestrian and Bicycle Grant from the Washington State Department of Transportation (WSDOT), and local park funds.
+Design, construction documents, and permitting is currently funded by the 2016 Pedestrian and Bicycle Grant from the Washington State Department of Transportation (WSDOT), and local park funds.

 Public Notice and Involvement Opportunities